ddxfish/sapphire/README.md

 # Sapphire

-Sapphire is a Privacy-first virtual persona framework.
-Make your own AI assistant to help with your work, a storyteller with personality, or just a companion with long term memory.
-This is a persona framework for AI models.
-Can be used as web UI or as a pure STT/TTS interface.
-This connects to your LLM server to provide an immersive and customizable experience.
+Sapphire is a privacy-first virtual persona framework.
+This connects to any LLM to make what seems like a hearing and talking person with long term memory.
+You can use it with a mic/speaker, Web UI, or both.
+This is production code under active development with support.
+If the other virtual assistants or AI companions weren't customizable or modular enough, try Sapphire.

 <img width="2253" height="1472" alt="image" src="https://github.com/ddxfish/sapphire/blob/main/docs/screenshots/sapphire-ai.png" />